estherzxc/speech-intelligibility-analysis/README.md

 ## Data

-The dataset included 115 children:
+The analytical dataset included 115 children across four study groups:

-- CLP: 23
+- Repaired cleft lip and palate (CLP): 23
-- CP: 24
+- Repaired cleft palate only (CP): 24
-- TD: 34
+- Typically developing (TD): 34
-- OM: 34
+- History of otitis media (OM): 34

-Each child’s speech was evaluated by three adult listeners.
-The primary outcome was mean single-word intelligibility score, averaged across listeners.
-The original dataset is not included in this repository because it is not publicly shareable.
+Each child's speech was independently evaluated by three adult listeners.
+The primary outcome was the mean percentage of test words correctly transcribed across the three listeners.

+The original dataset is not included because I do not have permission to redistribute it publicly.
+No individual-level or confidential data are included in this repository.

 ## Methods